Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 Depending on your test’s instructions, you’ll either have to collect a sample of your urine or stick the test strip into your urine stream.
 You’ll then need to wait a few minutes after testing to read the results.

-If the test line is much lighter than the control line or not visible at all, that’s a negative result, and you aren’t close to ovulating.
+If the test line is much lighter than the control line or not visible at all, that’s a negative result, which means you aren’t close to your fertile window yet or your ovulation is over.

 What does a faint line on your ovulation test mean?